trunk-io/plugins/linters/psscriptanalyzer/README.md

 but you can supply your own configuration by creating a `PSScriptAnalyzerSettings.psd1` either in the project root or in `.trunk`.

-Here is a sample configuration that will disabling several built-in rules while enabling optional rules for enforcing line terminators, the One True Brace Style, indentation, and casing:
+Here is a sample configuration that will disable several built-in rules while enabling optional rules for enforcing line terminators, the One True Brace Style, indentation, and casing:

 ```PowerShell